shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

       ![](../images/az120-4ab-10.png)

- 1. After creating the new subnet, move back to the **Networking** tab of Create a virtual machine, and fill the other remaining details (leave all others with their default values) and click on **Next:Management**:
+ 1. After creating the new subnet, move back to the **Networking** tab of Create a virtual machine, and fill the other remaining details as given (leave all others with their default values) then click on **Next: Management**:

     | Setting | Value |
     |   --    |  --   |